eosdis-nasa/earthdata-pub-dashboard/CONTRIBUTING.md

 ### Git flow

-EDPub will follow the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+EDPub will follow the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 When possible, feature branches should be tied directly to a Jira ticket.

 ### Commit messages